swishjam/swishjam/api/README.md

 The first command will build a docker image from a Dockerfile and then the source of your application inside the Docker image.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
+The default value is `swishjam-ingestion`.
 * **AWS Region**: The AWS region you want to deploy your app to.
+The default value is `us-east-1`.
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
+* **Parameter DatabaseName**: The name of your Postgres database performance data should be written to.
+* **Parameter DatabaseUsername**: The username to access your Postgres database.
+* **Parameter DatabasePassword**: The password to access your Postgres database.
+* **Parameter DatabaseHostname**: The hostname (URL) to access your Postgres database.
+* **Parameter DatabasePort**: The port your Postgres database is accessible at.
+Default is `5432`.
+* **Parameter RestApiName**: The name to create/update your AWS API Gateway under.
+The default is `swishjam-event-data-endpoint`.
+* **Parameter SqsQueueName**: The name to create/update your AWS SQS Queue under.
+The default is `swishjam-event-data-message-queue`.
+* **Parameter EventConsumerLambdaFunctionName**: The name to create/update your AWS Lambda function under.
+The default is `swishjam-event-data-sqs-message-consumer`.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.